-In this condition, the body uses fat instead of sugar for energy that is usually caused by lack of food so the body kicks in the survival mode and starts to burn fat to get the energy.
+In this condition, the body uses fat instead of sugar for energy which is usually caused by lack of food so the body kicks into survival mode and starts to burn fat to get the energy.

 It is a very dangerous condition and can kill your guinea pig in 48 hours from the appearance of the first symptom so it is vital to prevent this condition.

 The first solution is to make your guinea pig spayed so she can not get pregnant at all.
-The other solution is to carefully monitor your cavy while pregnant and makes sure she eats regularly and drinks enough water, even if you have to hand feed it.
+Another solution is to carefully monitor your cavy while pregnant and make sure she eats regularly and drinks enough water, even if you have to hand feed it.

-This condition is usually caused by either some respiratory infection, parasites or stress that cause a guinea pig to stop eating and developing Illeus
+This condition is usually caused by either some respiratory infection, parasites, or stress that cause a guinea pig to stop eating and develop Ileus

 Guinea pig’s teeth grow all the time and have to be kept at a proper length.
 Cavies do it by eating roughage food and chewing different objects to wear them out to a proper length.

 Overgrown teeth are also causing a lot of drooling and that saliva will make the fur and jaw constantly wet (a condition called Sloberrs).
-Other reasons for teeth overgrowth is jaw injury, too much selenium in their diet.
+Other reasons for teeth overgrowth is jaw injury and too much selenium in their diet.

-Overgrown teeth will make guinea pig eat less and it will lose weight and eventually will stop eating.
+Overgrown teeth will make guinea pigs eat less and they will lose weight and eventually will stop eating.
 That situation is life-threatening and it is best to act before it comes to that.

 If it happens that you have to hand/force-feed your guinea pig you can get more info about it in the section below (How to Hand feed my guinea pig)

-You also have to visit the vet to assess the situation and suggest the proper course of treatment that can include trimming the teeth to the right length and proper therapy.
+You also have to visit the vet to assess the situation and suggest the proper course of treatment which can include trimming the teeth to the right length and proper therapy.

 Pain (especially older guinea pigs)